Quick Exit (or press ESC)

 Offers effective protection from pregnancy.

 This must be taken daily to prevent pregnancy.
+You take the 21-day pill for 21 days, then have a break (not taking a pill) for 7 days.
+Some people taking the 21-day pill may choose to have a shorter break or no break.
+These options need to be discussed with your Healthcare Provider.
 The pill is made of hormones similar to those found naturally in a woman’s body.
 It works by preventing the ovary from releasing an egg.
 Periods may become regular, lighter and less painful.
-Missing a pill,vomiting or severe diarrhoea make it less effective.
+Missing a pill, vomiting or severe diarrhoea make it less effective.
 Normal fertility returns as soon as you stop using it.
-If you run out of pills you can get 28 day's emergency supply without prescription from any pharmacy.
+May not be suitable depending on medical history, age and lifestyle.

 Offers effective protection from pregnancy.